Frequently Asked Questions About Christianity, Answered Honestly!

 - Thou shalt not wear a garment of divers sorts, as of woollen and linen together."

-When viewed in its proper context, we see that this prohibition does not stand alsone.
-It appears together with laws against mixing seeds and yoking together different animals.
-And note the reason God gives for not sowing two different types of seeds together is clearly so that the fruit of the seed they had sown would not be defiled.
-So the reasons for the prohibition of planting two kinds of seeds in a field, yoking a donkey together with an ox, and of mixing wool and linen fibers together, are quite easy to discern.
-It is the same reason God prohibited Israel from eating shellfish () or pigs (), which He calls an abomination.
-Not to illustrate that Shrimp and Pork were unhealthy foods, but rather the law illustrated in these ceremonial precepts the symbolism of the spiritual differences between unclean and clean people.
-It signified the God breathed principle of separation, purity and distinction.
-By God making a distinction between beasts () considered clean and could be eaten, and beasts considered unclean and not to be eaten, He was pointing to the separation of God's people from the Gentile unbelievers.
-The threads that could not be mixed with other diverse threads pointed to that same separation.
-Likewise, the donkey that could not work yoked together with the Ox and the diverse seeds that could not be planted in a field together.
-It was all to signify something infinitely more important than dietary, labor and clothing restrictions.
-These laws regulating separation of animals, seeds and threads were instituted by God as signs or parallel demonstrations to highlight the issue of keeping the children of Israel separate from the corruption of non believers and avoid syncretism.
+What's wrong with mixing wool and linen?
+When viewed in its proper context, we see that this prohibition against mixing threads does not stand alone.
+It appears together with laws against mixing seeds and against yoking together certain diverse animals.
+Note that the reason God gives for not sowing two different types of seeds together is clearly ceremonial cleansing, so that the fruit of the seed they had sown would not be defiled or made unclean.
+The reasons for the prohibition of planting two different kinds of seeds in a field, yoking a donkey together with an ox, and of mixing wool and linen fibers together, are not really that difficult to discern when considered in context and in harmony with the rest of the Bible.
+It is the same reason God prohibited Israel from eating shellfish (Leviticus 1:12) or pigs (Leviticus 11:7), which He calls an abomination.
+It was not to illustrate to God's people that shrimp, rabbit and pork were somehow unhealthy foods, but rather the law illustrated in these ceremonial precepts the difference God placed between unclean and clean people.
+It signified the God breathed principle of segregation, that God's people were to be a separate and pure people.
+By God making this distinction between beasts (Acts 10:14-15) considered clean and could be eaten, and beasts considered unclean and not to be eaten, He was pointing to the separation of God's people from the Gentile unbelievers.
+This is why the Jews looked upon the Gentiles as unclean.
+Likewise, the threads that could not be mixed with other diverse threads pointed to this same separation principle.
+Just as the donkey was prohibited from work yoked together with the Ox, or the precept that different seeds were not to be planted together in a field.
+It was all to signify that God's people Israel were a special, peculiar people deemed clean and "set apart" from other nations for the service of God.
+This was always illustrating something of infinitely more significance, consequence, magnitude, seriousness and import than dietary, animal labor and clothing restrictions.
+These laws regulating separation of animals, seeds and threads were instituted by God as signs of ceremonial ablutions, parallel demonstrations to highlight the issue of keeping the children of Israel separate from the corruption of non believers.
+These laws were to avoid syncretism.

 Leviticus 19:19